One way to practice reading and visual discrimination is by playing long vowel I Spy games. This can be done with a partner or in a group.

 Not only is I Spy a fun way to practice reading skills, but it’s also a great way to build vocabulary.
 So next time you’re looking for a fun and educational activity, give I Spy a try!

 There are five pages in this activity pack, one for each vowel.
-These free printables are perfect for young readers in kindergarten – grade 2.
+These worksheets for long vowel sounds are perfect for young readers in kindergarten – grade 2.

 Most children learn best when they’re having fun.
 So, if you’re looking for a way to teach your kindergarteners long vowel sounds, why not try a fun game?